wbyatt/byatt.io/content/posts/ai-big-picture.md

 title: "The Big Picture of AI"
 date: 2024-06-15T12:45:18-04:00
 draft: false
+cover:
+  image: /images/ai-banner.png
+  alt: A person in an abstract landscape that represents the fast-paced change of modern AI
+  relative: false
 ---

 ### The Big Picture of AI: Why You Don't Need to Know Every Detail